 Strategic Decision Making for Leaders

-Fee: £1,995 (No VAT is charged) Includes all meals, refreshments and programme materials
+Fee: £1,295 (No VAT is charged) Includes all programme materials

 Who is the programme for?

 Executives and senior managers across all departments who are moving from tactical to strategic roles and are involved in cross-functional decision making will benefit from this programme.
-It is equally important to those whose industries are experiencing high levels of uncertainty and change.
+The Strategic Decision Making for Leaders programme is equally important to those whose industries are experiencing high levels of uncertainty and change.
 This includes anyone dealing with important multi-stakeholder decisions in the private or public sector.

 Focus and structure